• Skip to primary navigation

 How Long Will Overnight Oats Last?

-Overnight oats with fruit will usually only last a couple of days in the fridge versus non-fruit overnight oats which can last about 5-6 days in the fridge.
+Overnight oats with fruit will last about 2-3 days in the fridge versus non-fruit overnight oats which can last about 5-6 days in the fridge.
 To get around that, prep the oats without the fruit, then add the fruit the night before or the morning of.

 Do I Have to Soak Overnight Oats Overnight?